Qonfused/OSX-Hyper-V/docs/README.md

 - Install with `sudo apt install curl libarchive-tools acpica-tools`
 - Check with `curl --version`, `bsdtar --version`, or `iasl -v`

+#### ii.
+Building an EFI target
-To build this project's EFI, run the below command at the root of the project:
+To build this project's EFI, run one of the below commands at the root of the project:
 ```sh
 # Build for macOS 10.8 and newer
 bash scripts/build.sh